-Look for the Crab Nebula | EarthSky.org
+The Crab Nebula was an exploding star | EarthSky.org

 First, the bright new or “guest” star seen by Asian astronomers and others in 1054, just as would be expected by an exploding star.

-Second, the Crab Nebula has been located in the location indicated by ancient records as begin where the “guest” star was seen.
+Second, the Crab Nebula has been located in the location indicated by ancient records as being where the “guest” star was seen.

 Third, the Crab Nebula has been shown to be expanding outward, precisely as the debris cloud from a supernova would.